shubhra13/rentalAnalysisAndVisualization/.ipynb_checkpoints/README-checkpoint.md

-# HTML RENDERED FROM THIS PROJECT IS IN THE DOCS FOLDER WHICH CAN BE RENDERED REMOTELY ACCESSED VIA
+# HTML RENDERED FROM THIS PROJECT IS IN THE DOCS FOLDER WHICH CAN BE RENDERED REMOTELY ACCESSED VIA BELOW LINK:

 https://shubhra13.github.io/rentalAnalysisAndVisualization/

+---

 ### Project Background